Roland Bradford: Promotion and death

-On 13 November 1917, at the age of 25, he was promoted to the rank of brigadier general; he was the youngest general officer in the British Army of modern times (and the youngest promoted professionally, earlier young generals were simply due to position).
+On 13 November 1917, at the age of 25, he was promoted to the rank of temporary brigadier general; he was the youngest general officer in the British Army of modern times (and the youngest promoted professionally, earlier young generals were simply due to position).
 He was killed "by a stray German shell" at Cambrai, France, seventeen days later, on 30 November 1917.

 All three of Bradford's brothers also served in the First World War.
 Two, Lieutenant Commander George Bradford of the Royal Navy and Second Lieutenant James Barker Bradford, also of the Durham Light Infantry, died in service.
-George and Roland were the only pair of brothers to win the VC in the First World War.
+George and Roland were the only pair of brothers to be awarded the VC in the First World War.
 His third brother, Colonel Sir Thomas Bradford, became honorary treasurer of Durham University and High Sheriff of County Durham in 1941.

 Legacy

 Bradford's VC and Military Cross are currently on loan to the University of Durham and are held at Palace Green Library adjacent to Durham Cathedral in Durham, England.
 Medals are not on display, but members of the public are able to consult individual medals or groups of medals from the collection in the Barker Research Library within Palace Green Library.

 A memorial garden and statue to Bradford was unveiled in 2017.
 The British government commemorated the centenary of the First World War by installing an inscribed stone at the recipient's birthplace.
 Local councillors from Bradford's birthplace at Witton Park decided to use this occasion to create a memorial garden at the site with help from the Heritage Lottery Fund, Groundwork North-East and Durham County Council.
 A metal statue by Ray Lonsdale called The Ball was installed as part of the memorial garden.
 This depicts a soldier returning home from the front together with a pitman who is comforting him and passing a football to him representing giving him back his old life before the war.